shwina/still-magic/_chapters_en/refactoring.md

 -   This is the direction most modern Python is going, so write comprehensions for new code and refactor wherever you can
 -   And don't be afraid (at least during development) to create temporaries

+### Common Problems

+FIXME: common problems for replace loop with comprehension

 ### Exercises

-FIXME: exercises
+FIXME: exercises for replace loop with comprehension

 ## Summary {#s:refactoring-summary}

 -   Provide Default and Encapsulate Control Flow: forward reference to [s:reuse](#CHAPTER)
 -   A good test of code quality: each plausible small change to functionality requires one change in one place

-FIXME: create concept map
+FIXME: create concept map for refactoring

 {% include links.md %}